jaalto/project--shell-script-performance-and-portability/README.md

     bash -c 'ls -lL /proc/self/fd/0 <<<hello'
 ```

-# MINOR OR NO PERFORMANCE GAINS

-According to the tests, there is no practical
-difference between the following examples.
-See
-the raw test results for details and further
-commentary.

 - The POSIX `$PWD` and `$OLDPWD` which are set by
   cd(1)offer minor performance improvements vs
   `$(pwd)`.
 Only in some rare shells (not bash, dash,